N. B. Nemmers

-Nicholas B. Nemmers (March 15, 1852 - February 3, 1923) was a teacher, merchant, public official and legislator from La Motte, Iowa.
+Nicholas B. Nemmers (March 15, 1852 – February 3, 1923) was a teacher, merchant, public official and legislator from La Motte, Iowa.

-Background
+Early life

-Nemmers was born in St. Donatus in Jackson County, Iowa on March 15, 1852.
+Nemmers was born in St. Donatus, on March 15, 1852.
 He attended the local public schools, and attended Pio Nono College, a Catholic men's normal school outside Milwaukee, graduating in 1874.
 He taught school in Jackson County until 1882, when he became a merchant in La Motte, which remained his primary occupation until his death.
-On July 5, 1876 he married Elizabeth Manders of St. Donatus; they would have eleven children together.
+On July 5, 1876, he married Elizabeth Manders of St. Donatus; they would have eleven children together.

-Public office

-Nemmers served many years as postmaster of La Motte and also held the office of mayor, councilman, school director, tax assessor, etc. In 1889 he was elected as a Democratic member of the Iowa House of Representatives; he was re-elected in 1891.
+Nemmers served many years as postmaster of La Motte and also held the office of mayor, councilman, school director, tax assessor, etc. In 1889, he was elected as a Democratic member of the Iowa House of Representatives; he was re-elected in 1891.